free things to do in New York City

 Discussion | Works of Justice: Publishing Power - Liberating Great Work

-In addressing the impact of mass incarceration, there is an increasing need to center the voices of those directly impacted—not only as experts, but as integrated contributors.
+In addressing the impact of mass incarceration, there is an increasing need to center the voices of those more directly impacted—not only as experts, but as integrated contributors.
 But for writers in prison, access to participation in the literary community is limited by not only stigma and physical restriction, but financial barriers, lack of technology, and censorship.
 For those who manage to publish against the odds, publicity efforts require creative strategy when book tours are impossible, interviews channel through authority review, advances are siphoned by the state, and context automatically forces categorization by the author's relationship with incarceration or crime, regardless of the work’s content.
 This conversation confronts the challenges and ethics of publishing incarcerated writers, and re-imagining the boundaries of what is possible.
-Featuring: -- Poet and editor Randall Horton, -- Author Mitchell S. Jackson, Vice President and Executive Editor of Scribner -- Kathy Belden,Senior Editor at Knopf -- Tim O'Connell, Editor of The Marshall Project's "Life Inside" Eli Hager, & Daniel Gross, Prisons Editor at the Asian American Writers Workshop.
+Featuring: -- Poet and editor Randall Horton, -- Author Mitchell S. Jackson, Vice President and Executive Editor of Scribner -- Kathy Belden,Senior Editor at Knopf -- Tim O'Connell, Editor of The Marshall Project's "Life Inside" Eli Hager, & Daniel Gross, Prisons Editor at the Asian American Writers Workshop. less

 New York City, NY; NYC